 Speak with your child and their teachers to find out what went wrong.
 Of course every student experiences a bad grade from time to time but you really want to nip possible problems in the bud as academic issues are accumulative.
 Next year will build on this year’s academic foundation and teachers don’t have time to go back and fill gaps in your child’s knowledge.

-Get an in-home tutor to take a few hours each week over the summer break to revise the last academic year, to find the missing building blocks and fill in any gaps in your child’s knowledge.
+Get an in-home and online tutor to take a few hours each week over the summer break to revise the last academic year, to find the missing building blocks and fill in any gaps in your child’s knowledge.

 Each student has a learning style which makes it easy to assimilate information and come to grips with concepts.
 While teachers do try to present information in a number of different ways, you need to teach your child how to convert the information they receive into a format that helps them understand.
 Perhaps they can create mind maps (visual learners) or read texts out loud (aural learners) or maybe they need to build a model (tactile learners) before they can understand and retain the knowledge they receive in class.